uozuAho/cslint/readme.md

 OVERWRITES YOUR PROJECT FILES!
 Make sure they're in source control.

 This adds my opinionated settings to your project.
 You should review these.
+If you've got a large solution with many csproj's, I recommend doing one at a time, so you can tweak your linting preferences incrementally while avoiding breaking the solution's build.

 ```sh
 # see all warnings/errors before adding linting: